 After briefly returning to England, Texas arrived back in Normandy on June 15.
 By then, the Allied forces had already pushed farther inland and out of her range; the ship’s large guns couldn’t aim high enough to launch shells where they were needed.
 As fire missions continued to be requested, the crew needed to think outside the box.
 If the port side guns couldn’t be raised any further, then the starboard side needed to be lowered.

 To lower the starboard side, the crew intentionally flooded the torpedo blister, lowering Texas an extra two degrees into the water.
 This was just the right angle for the battleship’s guns to fire accurately and complete the mission.
 Most vessels would never voluntarily flood part of their hull, but this daring move embodied the spirit the Allied forces showed at Normandy, which allowed for the operation to be victorious.

 Following the Normandy invasion, the USS Texas assisted in the Battle of Cherbourg and Operation Dragoon.
-She was then transferred to the Pacific Theater to provide naval gun support during the battles of Iwo Jima and Okinawa.
-After earning five battle stars during WWII, the battleship was decommissioned in 1948.
+The vessel was then transferred to the Pacific Theater, where she provided naval gun support during the battles of Iwo Jima and Okinawa.
+Earning a total of five battle stars during WWII, she was decommissioned in 1948.

 Texas was the first ever US battleship to become a permanent museum ship and the first to be declared a National Historic Landmark.
 She is also the only remaining WWI-era dreadnought and the last capital ship to have served in both world wars.